jcob23/Dicegame/README.md

 - Rules can be modified to cater to the preferences of the players.

 ## To-Do
-Players can`t reroll dicies rign now, witch is crucial mechanic
+Players can't reroll dice right now, which is crucial mechanic

 The following enhancements are planned for the project:
 * Implement dice rolling animation.